 - Job Transfer Request Letter Example - Relocation

 Whether you’re making an initial job offer or welcoming an employee back from an extended leave, here are some samples of what you might say.
-This kind of letter can really help set the tone for new (or returning) employees, as well as making the transition into the workplace a smooth one.
+This kind of letter can really help set the tone for new (or returning) employees and make their transition into the workplace a smooth one.

-What do you want?
-More Money?
+What do you want from your manager?
+More money?
 A permanent position?
-You’ll find the words in these sample letters.
+You’ll find the right words to ask in these sample letters:

 - Ask for a Raise Letter